I think it’s so interesting when someone says that.

 - Do the same in a tank with several babies.

 - [I’m leaving out steps of deliberating touching juvenile or adult crawdads because going that far is not necessary for my needs and could hurt the crawdads.]

 - Listen to the song, “Crawdad Hole.”
-I originally had this as an early step, since it’s a very pleasant tune, but then I actually listened to the lyrics, which include a whole bag of crawdads breaking and the crawdads scooting back to the lake en masse.
+I originally had this as an early step, since it’s a very pleasant tune, but then I actually listened to the lyrics, which include a whole bag of crawdads breaking and the crawdads were “back to back.”
 Oops!
 Imagining multiple moving crawdads was too intense for an early exposure, but is probably OK about now.

 - Go explore a creek (something I love to do, by the way) where there are known to be crawdads, but stay on the bank.

 - Go back to the creek and actively look for crawdads (probably won’t find any).
 Just for fun, the fee has just gone up and I will get $200 if I see a real crawdad in the wild.

 - Sit by the creek with my feet dangling in the water.
 Still paying $2o0 for crawdad sightings.

 - Wade in the creek (with footwear if appropriate).
 Still paying $2o0 for crawdad sightings.